PowerNukkit/Java2Nukkit-World-Converter/MISSING_FEATURES.md

 * **Entities**: No entity will be converted, with exception of item frames which are blocks in Bedrock Edition
 * **Potion effects**: They will be converted as water potion for now
 * **Dropped items**: Will loose the `Owner` and `Thrower` tags because Java Edition accounts are not the same as Bedrock Edition accounts.
-* **generatorOptions**: Will not be converted yet and will be missing on the converted world.

 ## Unsupported by Minecraft Bedrock Edition
 These things have some differences from Java Edition and needs to be treated specially: